hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - Support Email Addresses: The support email addresses where inbound requests arrive i.e support@test.com
 - Supported Languages: The languages that must be supported by this app (separated by a comma) i.e EN,ES
 - Is Voucher Redeemable: if true, this makes the app support the in-app redemption as required by the `My Mazaya` app for example
+- Is Sms From Activation: if true, this allows members to request an activation code from the login screen to be sent to them via SMS.
 - Is Show Offer Notification: if true, this makes the app pop up a dialog to prompt the user when an offer notification arrives when a push notification arrives while the app is active
 - Hotel Group Ids: The hotel group ids (separated by a comma) i.e 1,1999
 - Generic1: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.